 If you’re looking for an Ohiopyle lodging experience like no other, look no further than Discover Ohiopyle.

 Looking for even MORE waterfall action at Ohiopyle State Park?

 Then be sure to check out 10 Must-See Waterfalls at Ohiopyle State Park, where you’ll find maps and detailed directions to the 10 best waterfall spots at Ohiopyle State Park!

-And don’t forget – you’re just minutes away from the world-famous Fallingwater, located just up the road along Route 381.
+And don’t forget – you’re just minutes away from the world-famous Fallingwater, designed by famed architect Frank Lloyd Wright and located just up the road along Route 381.

 Did you enjoy this article?

 If so, be sure to like and follow PA Bucket List on Facebook, Instagram, and/or Pinterest to learn more about the best things to see and do in Pennsylvania!